ehannum/bitwiseBattleship/README.md

 # bitwiseBattleship

-Experimental project for playing a game of battleship in your browser's dev console
+Experimental project for playing a game of battleship in your browser's dev console!

+Installation instructions:

+1. npm install
+2. grunt
+3. nodemon